 1. How to choose the right product packaging

 The first job of packaging material is protection.
-If goods arrive damaged, your customers will be disappointed and you’ll have more returns in your online store.
+If goods arrive damaged, your customers will be disappointed and you’ll have deal with more returns.
 You’ll need sturdy packaging as an outer layer and filling material inside.

-Your packaging choices will also play a big part in how you charge for shipping in your online store.
+Your packaging choices will also play a big part in how you charge for shipping.
 For example, online shop indo-box.nl packages its Indonesian layer cake compactly to make it fit in most mailboxes and letter slots.
 This saves costs and the customer doesn’t have to be at home when the parcel is delivered.